ahopgood/ahopgood.github.io/_drafts/2025-11-26-cucumber-multipart-files.markdown

 ---
 layout: post
 title:  "Cucumber with Multipart File uploads"
-date: 2025-01-01
+date: 2025-11-26
 categories: cucumber spring
 ---
 Recently I had to test an API contract involving a [Multipart File form submission](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods/POST#multipart_form_submission).
 The testing framework of choice in this case was [Cucumber](https://cucumber.io/docs/installation/java/).

+## Multipart Formdata
+For some background I had to refresh my memory of what a Multipart form body looks like when it is constructed, for this I went to Mozilla's excellent [developer docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods/POST#multipart_form_submission).
+Each file uploaded requires:
+* A `Content-Disposition` header with the following fields (see [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Disposition#as_a_header_for_a_multipart_body) for more info):
+	* `formdata;`
+	* `name=<parameter_name>`
+	* `filename=<filename>`
+	* e.g `Content-Disposition: formdata; name=myxml; filename=myxml.xml`
+* A `Content-Type` header for your file content type e.g. `application/json` or `application/xml`

 ## Cucumber test background
-* We have a context that is a ThreadLocal declared like so:
+* Our test fixtures have a "context" that is a ThreadLocal declared like so:
 ```
 public static final ThreadLocal<TestContext> context = ThreadLocal.withInitial(TestContext::new);
 ```
-* This uses the class `TestContext` to hold any test fixtures between our `@Given`, `@When` and `@Then` steps.
+* This uses the class `TestContext` to hold any test fixtures between our `@Given`, `@When` and `@Then` steps so we can share context.
-* The TestContext is a lombok'd class for holding data
+  * The TestContext is a lombok'd class for holding data with the `@Data` annotation.
 * To this I added the `formData` field in the form of a MultiValueMap which is keyed on string values and holds objects.
+  * This represents the `key=value` pairs that is the main payload of our form data

 ```
 import lombok.Data;
 import lombok.NoArgsConstructor;